Emblem21-OpenSource/tuppu/src/markdown/articles/the-planned-destruction-of-the-alt-right.md

 1: We now have to talk about the meta.
 I've told you about Huntington, yes?
    Samuel P. Huntington?
 2: Remind me again real quick.
 1: Marx says all conflict stems from the poor vs. the rich.
-Huntingon says all conflict stems from people getting buttblasted and bringing in friends to help
+Huntington says all conflict stems from people getting buttblasted and bringing in friends to help
 2: Yes, ok.
 1: Marx proposes an inevitable resolution of conflict, Huntington proposes infinite escalation.
 From my early arguments online to the fracturing of 4chan to GamerGate to 8chan, I've watched this infinite escalation happen.
-   It's always the same ideological actors, rebranding themselves under a new crusdaer banner.
+   It's always the same ideological actors, rebranding themselves under a new crusader banner.
 So I've worked hard to setup a trap.
 2: I assume you're alluding to something about perpetuating rise/fall conflicts.
 1: GamerGate did one thing very well.
 It created the tools and setup the outlets in which the loyal flock can retreat to.
 Those retreat centers became